Learn more about senior faculty members including the dean and associate deans.

-At Michigan Ross, we believe in the importance of serving others, and we proudly welcome armed services veterans and members of the military into our academic community.
+Consistent with this strong commitment we proudly welcome armed services veterans and members of the military into the Michigan Ross community.

-Specifics regarding the program can be found in the Financial Aid sections of our program pages.
+Specifics regarding the Post 9/11 GI Bill can be found in the Financial Aid sections of our program pages.